adimiko/TransactionalBox/README.md

 - [ ] Hook from service to outbox worker (when service add new message to outbox)
     - [ ] InMemory
     - [ ] SignalR
+- [ ] When the inbox adds messages to the storage, it should notify the service that the messages should be processed

 #### Observability
 - [ ] Support for OpenTelemetry